LeonardoDaLuz/dotnet-container-watch-attach/README.md

 - ✅ Source file mapping for container/remote debugging
 - ✅ Automatic task execution (disabled when using `pipeTransport`)
 - ✅ Retry mechanism with configurable polling interval
-- ✅ It works with Cursor, which works with netcoredbg.
+- ✅ It works with Cursor, which works with netcoredbg, But it doesn't work with containers unless you use the dev containers extension.

 ## Known Issues

 - Debugging with containers has only been tested on Linux.

+- Normal debug tested with Windows and Linux.
+- Might be issues on Mac.
+The original ran on Mac, but I haven't been able to test it after my changes.
+I modified the part that obtains the process ID based on the process name.
+If any Mac user could look into this for me, I would appreciate it.
 - There is a race condition where the extension checks if the process exists, and if it does it will try to start a debug session moments later.
 If during that time the process is killed (by rebuilding for example) the debugger will fail to attach and terminate.

 Please create an [issue / PR](https://github.com/Trottero/dotnet-watch-attach/issues) for any problems you may encounter.